JoelHKV/Knowledge-Express/readme.md

 - Now click MQ, WQ, or LQ to start, or press "?" to read the instructions again.

+## Architectural Choices

+The following architectural choices were made:

+- All 3D objects, particularly the signs, where made as autonomic as possible.
+- Uncessary re-renderings were avoided as much as possible
+- Strict division of the 3D scene and the rest of the app was implemented
+- Prop drilling was used instead of a state management library

+The purpose of these choices was to equip the project owner to handle more complex yet similar projects in a performant manner.

 ## Getting Started
 To run this React app locally, follow these 4 steps:
 1. **Clone the Repository:**